SSAB Secures EU Funding for EAF Conversion in Luleå Steel Mill

 Financing and Competitiveness Enhancement

 Although the EU funding is crucial, SSAB plans to fund the majority of the investment through its own cash flow.
-This strategic investment aims not only to accelerate SSAB’s transition to greener production methods but also to enhance the company’s competitiveness in the global steel market.
-SSAB’s president and CEO, Johnny Sjöström, emphasized that this move will strengthen Sweden’s industrial position while meeting growing global demand for low-carbon steel.
+This investment aims to accelerate SSAB’s shift to greener production methods.
+It also seeks to enhance the company’s competitiveness in the global steel market.
+SSAB’s president and CEO, Johnny Sjöström, emphasized that the move will strengthen Sweden’s industrial position.
+It will also help meet the growing global demand for low-carbon steel.

 Collaboration with Danieli for Project Implementation

-SSAB has partnered with Italian engineering firm Danieli & C. S.p.A. for the engineering and pre-engineering phases of the Luleå EAF conversion.
-Danieli will configure the new plant to process hot-briquetted iron (HBI) and recyclable steel scrap, ensuring that the mill operates efficiently while using sustainable materials.
-The project’s expected startup date is the end of 2028, with full operational capacity to be achieved by 2029.
+SSAB has partnered with the Italian engineering firm Danieli & C. S.p.A. for the engineering and pre-engineering phases of the Luleå EAF conversion.
+Danieli will configure the plant to process hot-briquetted iron (HBI) and recyclable steel scrap.
+This ensures efficient mill operations while using sustainable materials.
+The project is expected to start by the end of 2028.
+SSAB plans to achieve full operational capacity by 2029.

 Leave a Reply